 Even when a wine glass breaks at home, drinkers seem unfazed.
 They’ll simply go out and buy more.

 Glass is fragile.
 It breaks – easily – but we keep on using it.
 Why?
 Because no other drinking vessel can showcase the nuance and splendor of wine quite like glass.

 Here’s why glass is the best option for serving wine – and how the best type of glassware was developed for drinking it.

 - Top wine glass brands

 A history of the wine glass

 Glass can occur naturally, thanks to lightning striking a beach, or a volcano spewing molten rock.
 People soon caught on that they could also produce glass, by applying fire to sand.

-The idea of using glass as a wine vessel dates as far back as ancient Egypt and Mesopotamia.
-In 500 B.C.E., people used vessels with a slightly curved, flat bottom and flared rim — almost like a cereal bowl — to drink wine.
-By the 4th century C.E., the style of drinkware evolved thanks to the introduction of the glass blowpipe, a useful tool invented by the Phoenicians around 200 B.C.E.
+The idea of using it to make wine vessels dates as far back as ancient Egypt and Mesopotamia.
+By 500 BCE, people used vessels with a slightly curved, flat bottom and flared rim, almost like a cereal bowl, to drink wine.
+Around 200 BCE, the Phoenicians invented the glass blowpipe, so glassblowers could now add handles, stems, and other decorations to their work.

-Centuries ago, glassware used for wine was reserved for royalty and the rich.
-It became a more domestic product during the Roman Empire.
-When the Roman Empire fell, glassmaking in Europe came to a halt, and people in the Middle East and Asia became the primary manufacturers.
-Glassmaking returned to Europe throughout the 1200s with Venice as the hotspot for production until Bohemia — an area of Central Europe that covered what’s now known as Austria, Germany, Hungary, Poland, and Slovakia — emerged as the frontrunners of the industry, according to a 2019 GuildSomm report.
+After the fall of the Roman Empire, glassmaking in Europe came to a halt, though not in the Middle East or Asia.
+Glassmaking returned to Europe during the 1200s, with Venice as the hotspot for production.
+Later, Bohemia — an area of Central Europe that covered what’s now known as Austria, Germany, Hungary, Poland, and Slovakia — emerged as the frontrunner of the industry, according to a 2019 GuildSomm report.